Inspiring India 2023 Booklet launches its second edition, mentions notable personalities | www.lokmattimes.com

 Inspiring India 2023 Booklet launches its second edition, mentions notable personalities

-PNN New Delhi [India], December 12: With the release of its second edition, Inspiring India features stories of some ...
+New Delhi (India), December 13: With the release of its second edition, Inspiring India 2023 features stories of some ...

-New Delhi [India], December 12: With the release of its second edition, Inspiring India features stories of some of India's most well-known leaders and celebrities.
-It aims to highlight the amazing tales of people who have overcome obstacles and accomplished outstanding success in their respective industries.
+New Delhi (India), December 13: With the release of its second edition, Inspiring India 2023 features stories of some of India’s most well-known leaders and celebrities.
 The booklet aims to inspire readers and give them a sense of pride in being a part of a country full of vision and talent that echoes at a global level.
 The second edition of the booklet Inspiring India 2023 takes readers on an inspiring journey through the lives of remarkable people who overcame obstacles to pursue their dreams with determination.
 This edition motivates the reader to aspire to greatness by celebrating the human spirit of extraordinary stories.

 62 personalities from diverse fields and industries have been included in the booklet.
 It features Mukesh Ambani, the biggest business magnate in India right now.
 Pt.
 Dr. Sanjeev Kumar Srivastava has been featured as an Internationally Renowned Nadi and Vedic Celebrity Astrologer, who commands global admiration in 70+ countries for his precise & perfect predictions.
 With over 27 years of experience, his prediction success rate of 95-97% distinguishes him among the most successful astrologers.
 His mastery of Nadi Nakshatra Sutras, sets him apart.

 The booklet also named the current Indian Cricket Team Captain- Rohit Sharma, who is regarded as one of the best openers of his generation.
 Ashok Dudhat, Founder & CEO of Tech Jobs Fair was mentioned in the booklet for his innovative ideas, and work in the field of Information technology.
 With over a decade of experience in the tech industry, he is known for leading and motivating teams to create innovative and scalable solutions.
 The booklet would have definitely been incomplete without the gorgeous Deepika Padukone who has achieved wide acclaim for her beauty and talent.
 With a highly successful career in Bollywood, she can easily be named as the top actress in the industry presently.
-Reverend Father Savariraj has been acknowledged for his impact on the education of children driven by faith.
+Reverend Father Savariraj, Principal (Rosary Sr Sec.
+School Delhi) & President of Delhi Catholic School Association has been acknowledged for dedicating his entire life to the service of God and humanity.
+He is a philanthropist & educationist guiding many in the unbeaten path of knowledge and wisdom, and heads one of the reputed schools in the archdiocese of Delhi.

 The Minister of External Affairs, Dr. S. Jaishankar's contribution in representing India at a Global level has made headlines time and again.
 He has been recognized for playing a key role in negotiating various agreements for the country.
 With three decades of experience, Dr. (Prof) Dimple, founder of Eduvoyage International Academy and Super School, has been featured as an Educational Thought Leader, IB & Cambridge Expert, Holistic Home Schooling/Unschooling Specialist, a Certified Counsellor and a Spiritual Conscious Parenting Coach, who has been conferred as ‘Ambassador for Education'.